Early Greek cosmology: Cosmogony and theogony

 Whereas the structure of the cosmos is the domain of cosmography, the origins of the cosmos is the domain of cosmogony.
 Cosmogony and theogony (the origins of the gods) are also deeply interrelated, as many gods were identified with major features of the cosmos, and explaining the origin of the god is tantamount to explaining the origin of that part of the world.

 In early Greek cosmology, Chaos has always existed and is the primordial matter, and out of it creation arises.
 Cosmic guardians ensure that the creation does not slip back into a status of unordered chaos, for example: "Sun will not overstep his measures; otherwise the Erinyes, guardians of Dike, will find him out."
 Chaos gave rise to Uranus, Gaia, and Pontus (heaven, earth, sea) who, by association or sexual union, bring forth the rest of the gods.
 The generation of the gods quickly gave rise to cosmic struggles that threatened the order of the universe, such as the Titanomachy, or the primordial war between Zeus and the Titans.
 Eventually, Zeus and the Hundred-Armed drove the Titans from the earth into the netherworld, Tartarus, where they were locked away with a wall and fence with giant bronze doors.

 A major event during the creation of the cosmos is the separation of heaven and earth.
 This event is described by Euripides, according to a lost fragment of his work quoted by Diodorus:And the tale is not mine but from my mother, how sky and earth were one form; and when they had been separated apart from each other they bring forth all things, and give them up into light; trees, birds, beasts, the creatures nourished by the salt sea, and the race of mortalsSome have interpreted Hesiod's Theogony to also possess indications of the idea of a separation between heaven and earth.
 Explicitly, the idea is also found in the Bibliotheca historica (1.7.1) of Diodorus Siculus and in the Argonautica (1.496) of Apollonius of Rhodes.
 In the latter, Orpheus sings of "how earth and heaven and sea were once joined in one form, and by deadly strife were separated each from the other".

+The god Oceanus, representing the earth-encircling ocean, had a sister and wife named Tethys, the god of freshwater, rivers, and springs.
+These salt- and fresh-water gods mated to generate the next generation of gods, mimicing earlier Mesopotamian cosmologies (like the pair Tiamat and Abzu) as well as later Greek cosmologies, including one reported by Plato (Timaeus 40e).
+The idea of salt and freshwater blending, personified by deities, may have been originally inspired by hydrological observations.
+The name of the island-country Bahrain means "Two Seas", in reference to the meeting and mingling of fresh and salt water seas.